Replacing a Lost CDL in Michigan

 You must apply for a replacement commercial driver's license in person with the Michigan Secretary of State (SOS).
 The MI SOS requires certain CDL-specific documents before issuing duplicates.You can help prevent identity theft by reporting your lost CDL to local and state law enforcement agencies; also, consider submitting a driver record alert to notify the authorities someone might be using your name during traffic stops.
 Remember, it's illegal to operate a commercial truck or any commercial vehicle until you receive your duplicate CDL.

 You can apply in person for your replacement CDL at your local SOS office.
 Be ready to:

 - Complete any applications necessary for a duplicate CDL.

 - Pay the fee.

 Michigan Driver Record Alert

-Michigan provides a Driver Record Alert Request for drivers who've lost or had their licenses stolen.
+Michigan provides a Driver Record Alert Request Form (REV 2016) for drivers who've lost or had their licenses stolen.

 This alert IS NOT designed to for identity protection purposes; it's designed to protect you in the event a law enforcement officers pulls someone over who's using your name and license.
 Once the alert is on your driving record, you might have to provide identification if an officer pulls you over.